Utilise a range of opportunities and expertise in your community to support talent development.

 Opportunities for gifted and talented students reflected community aspirations.
 For example, a group of students worked with a film company to make an educational movie for schools on saving dolphins.
 Also a group of students worked closely with the Department of Conservation on the Learnz project answering questions online from other schools about their local marine reserve (p.
 27).

 The ERO report found that schools used similar programmes to those reported by Riley (2007): specifically, Te Manu Aute programme for performing and visual arts, Gifted Kids (GK) and One Day School (now MindPlus), competitions, leadership conferences, dance and art festivals and other specialised tuition.
 Schools with responsive provisions for their gifted learners made good links between these off-site programmes and the regular classroom, reinforced with teacher professional learning and development.
 Out-of-school programmes were unique and varied.

 In a study conducted for the Todd Foundation in 2007, Tracy Riley notes the following results of a survey of over 75 out-of-school providers of opportunities for gifted learners in New Zealand:

 When learners are offered a continuum of learning opportunities, it is important that these be connected with one another, well-articulated and comprehensive.
 To link provisions effectively, both in-school and out-of-school providers need to ensure they have developed:

 Steps communities can take to link provisions

 A sense of community – whether local, regional or national, face-to-face or virtual – can be developed if the focus is on identifying gifted learners’ needs and meeting those within a responsive context.
 Donald Treffinger (2008) and his colleagues in the US provide recommendations for implementing contemporary, comprehensive provisions in a school district.
 These have been adapted for wider use, as follows:

 The New Zealand Centre for Gifted Education Limited (NZCGE) is a registered charity governed by a Board of Directors and employs educators who are experienced in, and passionate about, gifted education.
-NZCGE was formed in 2014 upon the merger of The Gifted Education Centre and The Gifted Children’s Advancement Charitable Trust.
-The vision for the NZCGE is ‘a future New Zealand in which extraordinary minds do extraordinary things’.
+NZCGE was formed in 2014 upon the merger of The Gifted Education Centre and The Gifted Children’s Advancement Charitable Trust, The vision of NZCGE is that all gifted Kiwi kids get the specialist educational support they need to thrive and achieve their full potential.